sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/README.md

 - Better file organization – Making invoices easy to track and retrieve.

+## Invoice Processing Automation for Supplier PDFs

+This project automates the extraction and transformation of key data from supplier invoice PDFs to streamline accounting workflows.
+The goal is to generate a CSV file ready for direct upload into Xero accounting software.

+🔄 Process Overview
+For each invoice PDF, the script automatically extracts the following fields:

+Tax Invoice Number

+Invoice Date

+Order Number – A 5-digit number in the invoice, automatically prefixed with "PO-" to match the format used in our inventory system (e.g., PO-12345).

+Total Excluding GST

 <img src="https://github.com/sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/blob/main/Images/sample_invoice_new.png"></img>
 <img src="https://github.com/sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/blob/main/Images/python_code_v1_.png"></img>
 <img src="https://github.com/sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/blob/main/Images/python_code_v2_refactored_version.png"></img>

+## Final Output

+After processing all invoice PDFs, the script compiles the extracted and formatted data into a standardized CSV file that aligns with Xero's import requirements.
+This eliminates manual data entry, reduces errors, and ensures seamless integration with existing inventory and accounting systems.

 <img src="https://github.com/sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/blob/main/Images/csv_file_upload_to_xero.png"></img>